mobileiq/miq-javascript-challenge/client/Readme.md

 * You can easily see who's won a match because you highlight the player name, that rocks.
 * Even better if you could save the results into the browsers localStorage.

+## Sending it over to us
+A zip file would be best, whilst we know you can fork it, I'm sure you wouldn't want other candidates seeing your hard work....